mmakela18/FSO4-bloglist/README.md

 Lessee :D

-# Cataloque of bashing your head to the wall
+# Cataloque of bashing my head to the wall

 ## 10.11.2021

 Problem: dotenv seemingly doesn't load .env

-Attempted solution: do over 30 minutes of research on why dotenv doesn't work
+Attempted solution: do over 30 minutes of research on why dotenv doesn't load .env

 Actual solution: put on glasses and see that MONDODB_URI =/= MONGODB_URI